brettpetch/MIT-2100/_posts/terms.md

 An example of this would be Apple, one of the big tech five and their labour practices.
 In the early 2000's, one of the primary manufacturers of the iPhone (Foxconn) had a series of worker suicides, and severely underpaid staff.
 While the Corporate stance of Political Economy would look at the

 ## Big Tech
 Made up of companies such as Google, Facebook, Amazon, Microsoft and Apple.
-They provide very highly specific ads for highly specific products and relies
+They provide very highly specific ads for highly specific products and relies heavily on tracking you; placing the consumer in the crosshairs, studying life, habits, etc. These companies are at the forefront of new technologies, and their owners are some of the wealthiest people on earth.
+Big tech are what examplify Platform Capitalism, broken into Platform and Capitalsim.
+They exert massive social and commercial power.

+### Platform
+A platform is an intermeidary or infrastrucutre that bring consumers and advertisers together.
+These are FOR PROFIT entities, their business interests being the reason for the ways they act, or their commercial logic.
+These Platforms are a new business model, distinct from the Fordist and post-fordist model.

+## Capitalism

 ## Techlash

-## Platform

-## Capitalism

 ### Generalized market exchange